FPGAwars/icezum/tests/Readme.md

 * **Test 03**: Testing the RTS and DTR signals coming from the PC.
 They are shown in the leds led0 and led7 respectively
 * **Test 04**: Testing the serial communication at 115200 bauds.
 All the received characters are echoed back to the PC, and shown in the leds
 * **Test 05**: Testing the external IR sensors on D13 and D12 inputs
+* **Test 06**: Testing a servo connected to D13.
+The position is changed when the SW1 button is pressed